 There are no unnecessary frills when it comes to Fontaines D.C.
 What you see is what you get; the band are not out to fleece their audience of revenue, reach the top of the pop charts, or get lost in the all-encompassing world of arrogance.

-The better land that the band talk about doesn't really exist, it's a figment of youthful imagination, a desire to find something new, and explore the world.
+The better land that the band talks about doesn't really exist; it's a figment of youthful imagination, a desire to find something new, and explore the world.

 “If you’re a rap star, porn star, superstar, doesn’t matter what you are, get yourself a good car and get out of here” – with its constant lust to ultimately hit the road leading to nowhere.
 Youth can be full of bluster and unfulfilled ambition, but it’s really the hope that kills you.
 The fact that there is no other side.
 The fact that we’re all just stuck here.

-The record recieved critical acclaim.
+The record received critical acclaim.
 The NME said that "Dogrel proves that early-days pinning as punk’s next great hope was perhaps premature – there's far more to Fontaines D.C. than your typical thrashed-out, pissed-off young rebellion."
-The Guardian gave the album a five-star review, hailing it as a "perfect debut", and commending Chatten for embracing the Dublin accent.
+The Guardian gave the album a five-star review, hailing it as a "perfect debut" and commending Chatten for embracing the Dublin accent.

 The Times said that "Shouty post-punk bands are making a surprise comeback in 2019, with this brutal but articulate Irish bunch emerging as one of the most captivating.
 Capturing the feeling of living in Dublin as it balances historical weight with financial upheaval, the singer Grian Chattan makes his statement of intent by announcing in a monotone rant on the opener, Big: “Dublin in the rain is mine, a pregnant city with a Catholic mind."